Can I Eat Expired Common Bean?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, expiration dates and best quality dates for Common Beans can be a bit confusing.
-The expiration date on the package is usually the date until which the beans are guaranteed to be safe to eat.
+The expiration date on the package is usually the date until which the beans are may be safe if properly stored to eat.
 After that date, the quality might start to decline, but that doesn't necessarily mean they are unsafe.
 On the other hand, the best quality date refers to the period during which the beans will be at their freshest and most flavorful.
 It's like the peak time for enjoying them.
 For example, if the expiration date on your bean package is a month away, they are safe to eat even after that date, but the taste and texture might not be as good as when they were within the best quality period.
 If it were me, I'd still cook and eat the beans after the expiration date if they look and smell fine.
 But if they are way past the best quality date, I might consider using them in dishes where the texture or flavor won't matter as much, like in soups or stews.

 How can I tell if Common Bean has gone bad?